Triple Brutal

-Triple Brutal is the third album by the parody metal band, Austrian Death Machine.
+Triple Brutal is the third album by the parody metal band Austrian Death Machine.
 The album feature members of Carnifex, The Faceless, Bleeding Through, and Impending Doom.
-The album was to be released by Metal Blade Records, but the label refused to release the album, so Lambesis signed to Artery Recordings.
+The album was planned to be released by Metal Blade Records, but the label refused to release the album, so Lambesis signed to Artery Recordings.

 Critical reception

 New Noise Magazine writer Jesse Striewski wrote "...those who enjoy their metal laced with an abundance of quotes from cheesy action flicks should not be let down."
 Gregory Heaney of AllMusic wrote "Although the schtick can wear a bit thin at times, musically Triple Brutal is a solid album ready-made for the mosh pit, and those looking to get some cathartic metal that doesn't take itself too seriously, or maybe just a little more of The Governator, into their lives won't be disappointed."
 D.X.
 Ferris of MetalSucks wrote "Unlike its predecessors, Triple Brutal does not sound like a funny guy and his jovial friends enjoying themselves.
 Compared to Double Brutal, B3 is grittier, but in a way that seems at odds with the band’s core concept.
 Regardless of your position on Lambesis, Triple Brutal isn’t going to make you laugh.
 And if an album full of Schwarzenegger impressions and skits isn’t fun, what’s the point?"
 John Jackson of The Metal Resource reported "Overall, this is probably the best of the ADM albums from an overall song quality standpoint.
 Nothing will ever top hearing “Get to the Choppa” for the first time, but from start to finish, Triple Brutal is filled with fast, driving metal that can help anyone who is “looking a little bit like a noodle” get some “gymspiration” to get in “One More Rep”."